2023 Research Foundation Teacher Research Grant Program

 Deadline and Notification

-Completed application packages are due no later than October 1, 2021, 11:59 p.m.
-CT, and must be submitted electronically via the proposal form.
-Notification of grant decisions will be made by December 31, 2021.
+Completed application packages are due no later than December 15, 2023, 11:59 p.m.
+ET, and must be submitted electronically via the proposal form.
+Notification of grant decisions will be made by January 31, 2024.

 For further information on this grant program or any questions on your application, please contact the NCTE Research Foundation by emailing email@example.com.